gnembon/fabric-carpet/docs/scarpet/api/Scoreboard.md

 ### `team_add(team)`, `team_add(team,player)`

-With one argument, creates a new `team` and returns its name if successfull, or `null` if team already exists.
+With one argument, creates a new `team` and returns its name if successful, or `null` if team already exists.

 `team_add('admin')` -> Create a team with the name 'admin'